-Our Board must make sure that it effectively seeks and understands the views of Māori as tangata whenua, of people with lived experience of mental distress or addiction (or both) and the people who support them, as well as Pacific people, and other groups and populations who are at greater risk of experiencing poorer mental health and wellbeing.
+Our Board must make sure that it effectively seeks and understands the views of Māori as tāngata whenua, of people with lived experience of mental distress or addiction (or both) and the people who support them, as well as Pacific people, and other groups and populations who are at greater risk of experiencing poorer mental health and wellbeing.

 Board members are appointed for their governance and mental health and wellbeing sector expertise but do not act as representatives or advocates for specific communities.
 They do, of course, draw on their perspectives, insights, and expertise to inform Board discussions and decision-making.

-Dr Barbara Disley, Deputy chair
+Dr Barbara Disley, Chair

 Profile photo of Dr Barbara Disley, Board member

-Barbara has extensive leadership and management experience leading large teams within the New Zealand education and health sectors.
+Barbara has extensive leadership and management experience leading large teams within the Aotearoa New Zealand education and health sectors.
 She has held a number of senior public sector positions including chair of the first Mental Health Commission and Deputy Secretary, Ministry of Education where she had responsibility for special education.

 Barbara was Research and Evaluation Director at Cognition Education, undertaking a number of international education sector reviews and evaluations.
 Barbara has been the Chief Executive of a number of non-government organisations including the Mental Health Foundation and Richmond Fellowship.
 She was the Chief Executive of Emerge Aotearoa, New Zealand’s largest national mental health, addictions, disability and social housing provider.